bitcoinbrisbane/sats-for-commits/README.md

 ### Fund a project

-Projects and be funded globally, or per issue.
+Projects can be funded globally, or per issue.
+Per issues can encourage contributions to specific issues, while global funding can be used to encourage contributions to the project as a whole.

+Per issue gives more fine grained control, but can be more difficult to manage.
+Global funding is easier to manage, but can be less effective at encouraging contributions to specific issues.

 ### Funding the issue